FeatureBaseDB/featurebase/cmd/pilosa-fsck/release-pilosa-fsck/DESIGN.md

 each replicated shard, one node will be the primary for that shard, two nodes will be "regular" non-primary replicas, and one node will be a non-replica.
-Note that the designation of primary changes for different Roaring shard within an index, even on a single node.
+Note that the designation of primary changes for different Roaring shards within an index, even on a single node.

 The essence of the the -fix repair operation that pilosa-fsck